Macumbafeh/TotemPlates_awesome_wotlk/README.md

 - add Tidyplates support

 Done :
-- Rewrite all the code to match with new C_Nameplate API (awesome_wotlk patch) to make it lightheight and easier to add other features
+- Rewrited all the code to match with new C_Nameplate API (awesome_wotlk patch) to make it lightheight and easier to add other features
-- Removed names and added NPCID scan to adapt the addon for all client
+- Removed names and added NPCID scan to adapt the addon for all clients
+- added an other icon for Venomous Snake instead to have the same one than Viper

 ![image](https://github.com/user-attachments/assets/af9b15ac-fd4c-4f7b-82d0-b043563ee777)